May 11, 2021 Special Elections (early/absentee voting began March 26)

 How to Vote

 Another form of in-person absentee voting, sometimes referred to as early voting, in which ballots are deposited directly into a tabulator, is available during the 7 days prior to most elections.
-Early voting locations and hours are typically made available on Dakota County's website prior to each election.
+Early voting locations and hours are made available on Dakota County's website prior to each election.
 Scott County voters may access information about absentee voting here.
+A voter who lives in a nursing home, assisted living facility, residential treatment center, or battered women's shelter, is hospitalized, or is unable to go to the polling place due to an incapacitating health condition or disability, may request that someone pick up their absentee ballot for them and then return the completed absentee ballot.
+This process is known as agent delivery and more information about the process is available here.

 SSD 6 (South St. Paul)